-20. Commitments
+21. Commitments

-20.1 Capital commitments
+21.1 Capital commitments

 The Company has entered into capital commitments with various contractors for the development of Block 16, Block 17 and Pendergardens Tower.
-Outstanding contractual commitments as at year end amounted to €1,508,551 (2018: €11,370,653).
-Further amounts relating to the contracted project have been capitalised during 2019 within Inventory - development project (Note 6).
+Outstanding contractual commitments as at year-end amounted to €485,000 (2019: €1,508,551).
+Further amounts relating to the contracted project have been capitalised during 2020 within Inventory - development project (Note 6).

-20. Commitments - continued
+21. Commitments - continued

-20.2 Operating lease commitments where the Company is the lessor
+21.2 Lease commitments where the company is the lessor

-The future minimum lease payments receivable under non-cancellable operating leases are as follows:
+The future minimum lease payments receivable under non-cancellable leases are as follows:

-21. Related party transactions
+22. Related party transactions

-The Company is owned by Pender Ville Limited and Pender Contracting Limited who are in turn ultimately owned and jointly controlled by United Group Limited, Silverline Investments Limited, Serland Limited, Hal Mann Vellsix Group Limited, Kreativ Developments Limited and MICJON Company Limited.
+The company is owned by Pender Ville Limited and Pender Contracting Limited who are in turn ultimately owned and jointly controlled by United Group Limited, Silverline Investments Limited, Serland Limited, Hal Mann Vellsix Group Limited, Kreativ Developments Limited and MICJON Company Limited.
 These entities and all the subsidiaries of the Pender Group are considered by the directors to be related parties.

-In the ordinary course of its operations, the Company purchases goods and services from companies forming part of the Pender Group.
-Remuneration paid to the non-executive Directors of the Company during the current period are disclosed in Note 15 to the financial statements.
+In the ordinary course of its operations, the company purchases goods and services from companies forming part of the Pender Group.
+Remuneration paid to the non-executive Directors of the company during the current period are disclosed in Note 15 to the financial statements.
 There were no loans advanced to the Directors during the current period.

-Except for transactions disclosed or referred to previously, the following significant operating transactions, which were carried out principally with related parties, have a material effect on the operating results and financial position of the Company:
+Except for transactions disclosed or referred to previously, the following significant operating transactions, which were carried out principally with related parties, have a material effect on the operating results and financial position of the company: